I’m Jeanne Johnston, and I taught golfers at The Buccaneer Golf Course on St. Croix for many years.

 I received a B.A. in Creative Writing from New York University, writing a play as my senior project.
 I also studied playwriting for two years each with both Susan Charlotte and the Gotham Writers’ Workshop.
-My short play, Happily Ever After, is nominated for a Perry Award in 2016, and Rest in Peace won an Honorable Mention in the Two-Hander Slam this year.
+My short play, Happily Ever After, was nominated for a Perry Award in 2016, and Rest in Peace won an Honorable Mention in the Two-Hander Slam this year.
 I am currently at work on an evening of short plays entitled God, Death, and Other Guilt Trips.

-I was a reviewer for the AACTNewPlayFest as well as TNT Pops! playwrighting competitions, and I presented two workshops at the AACTFest 2015 in Grand Rapids, MI: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
-I review plays for the New Jersey Association of Community Theaters, and I’ll be directing for the Summit Playhouse in Summit, NJ, in the 2017-2018 season.
+I read plays for the AACTNewPlayFest as well as TNT Pops! playwrighting competitions, and I presented two workshops at the AACTFest 2015: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
+I also review plays for the New Jersey Association of Community Theaters (NJACT).